 First and foremost, SLC has bragging rights to the nation’s best and newest mass transportation.
 When you arrive it’s the first tip-off to the champion nature of this thriving high desert metropolis.

 The shuttle service accommodates bicycles and includes free storage lockers and bike racks.
-Two additional TRAX routes are expected to open before 2015 – one that will carry commuters west to the SLC International Airport shaving off several minutes in traffic.
+Two additional TRAX routes are open, including one that carries commuters west to the SLC International Airport shaving off several minutes in traffic.

-Dave Anderson, employee for The Grand America Hotel rides the new line everyday and declares: “It’s fast, it’s nice, it’s quiet, it has low emissions, it’s great all around!”
+Dave Anderson, an employee for The Grand America Hotel rides the line every day and declares: “It’s fast, it’s nice, it’s quiet, it has low emissions, it’s great all around!”

 Six of the 29 hospitals in SLC are top-ranked and the flagship University of Utah has more than 90 major fields of study at the graduate level.